 Cowboy Troy rapped his way into the country mainstream on the first cut of Big & Rich's 2004 debut Horse Of A Different Color.
 And while his admonition to "let go of all your preconceived notions" certainly wasn't the first time elements of rap had been incorporated into country, it was the boldest statement yet.
 Explaining the journey that placed Troy Coleman at this unlikely intersection is as complicated as explaining the evolution of American culture.
 At the same time it's as simple as the story of a kid from Texas who did what all kids do--he soaked up the world around him.

 Troy spent his childhood in Ft.
 Worth, where his dad took him to rodeos and stock shows.
 "We'd listen to Willie Nelson, Jerry Reed, Charlie Daniels, Kenny Rogers, and other artists who were getting airplay on the adult contemporary stations at that time," Troy says.
 "I didn't realize it was country music, I just knew it was what my parents listened to before they went to work in the morning."
 Troy spent his high school years in Dallas and collegiate years in Austin, Texas at the University of Texas.

 In addition to solo releases [Loco Motive (2005), Black in the Saddle (2007), and Demolition Mission (2009)], Troy has spent time on TV.
 He’s been a part of the ESPN College Gameday video intro along with Big & Rich since the 2006 football season.
 He also served as co-host for USA Network’s Nashville Star in 2006 and 2007.
-Most recently Troy performed on ABC’s Dancing With the Stars on the final episode of 2012.
+Most recently Troy performed on ABC’s Dancing With the Stars.
 His appearance in Big & Rich’s Save a Horse, Ride a Cowboy video, as well as his own I Play Chicken With the Train and Hick Chick videos remind viewers of his “party starter” nature.